improvoid/improvoid.GitHub.io/index.md

 ## MODIFICATIONS THAT YOU MAY WANT TO DO

+These can all be done using the Faust IDE.
+EchoMatrix.dsp is commented fairly well and the instructions below can be used to generate source and compile a new version of EchoMatrix.

  * Change the number of effect units, more or less
  * Change the maximum delay time
  * Change the ranges and default values for the controls